- How many CPA hours must I complete in a calendar year?

 - What can you do to help me find a job?

 - You have access to our Career Center and an online job board dedicated to the accounting industry.
-The association offers a wealth of networking opportunities through chapter events, committee involvement, conferences, and seminars where you can build a network of key contacts.
+The association offers a wealth of networking opportunities through local events, committee involvement, conferences, and seminars where you can build a network of key contacts.